-Are you a fan of mushrooms?
-I’ve concluded that you either love them or hate them.
-I’m a mushroom lover, especially when they are stuffed with delicious flavors.
-In today’s recipe we are giving stuffed mushrooms a healthy makeover, thanks to Sabra hummus!
-Get the recipe for these spinach artichoke hummus stuffed mushrooms below.
+This recipe for spinach artichoke hummus stuffed mushrooms is perfect for the mushroom lover.
+I’m definitely a fan of mushrooms, especially when they are stuffed with delicious flavors.
+In today’s recipe we are giving stuffed mushrooms a healthy makeover, thanks to Sabra hummus.

 I received free samples of Sabra Hummus mentioned in this post.
 By posting this recipe I am entering a recipe contest sponsored by Sabra and am eligible to win prizes associated with the contest.
 I was not compensated for my time.

-When Sabra sent me samples of their hummus to incorporate into a recipe for National Hummus Day coming up on May 13th, I was thrilled!
+When Sabra sent me samples of their hummus to incorporate into a recipe for National Hummus Day coming up on May 13, I was thrilled.
 I knew I wanted to use the hummus to give one of my favorite indulgences a healthy makeover.

 Spinach Artichoke Hummus Stuffed Mushrooms